This post may contain affiliate links. Please see our disclosure policy.

 Cooking Tips

-Cook Pasta Separately: To avoid mushy pasta, I do like to cook it separately and add it to the sauce afterwards.
-If you are using a small pasta like Tubetti, you could cook it right in the stock and it does work when you're feeling like a lazy dinner but overall I would say that cooking separately is best.
-If you're cooking this to prep ahead, only cook pasta for the portions that will be eaten that night.
+Cook pasta separately: To avoid mushy pasta, I like to cook it separately and add it to the sauce afterwards.
+If you are using a small pasta like Tubetti, you could cook it right in the stock and it does work when you’re feeling like a lazy dinner but overall I would say that cooking separately is best.
+If you’re cooking this to prep ahead, only cook pasta for the portions that will be eaten that night.
 When you want more, I would cook more pasta and stir it in.

 Season well: Since this is a simple dish with simple flavours, seasoning well is so key.
 Make sure to add salt and spices in layers – this means seasoning at each step.
 When the onions go in, when boiling the cavolo nero, when boiling the pasta, when adding the sauce.
 All need salt!